omarryhan/aiogoogle/docs/index.rst

     One of the main objectives of this library is to act as a layer of abstraction over discovery documents.

-    If you find any leaks in this abstraction and find yourself wanting to know more about the discovery document and how it's structured:
+    If you find any leaks in this abstraction (which you likely will) and find yourself wanting to know more about the discovery document and how it's structured:

     then checkout `Overview of the discovery document <https://developers.google.com/discovery/v1/reference/apis>`_.